briancain/terraform-diceroll-dnd/README.md

 # terraform-diceroll-dnd

-A test module that rolls die for a dnd campaign
+A test module that rolls die for a dnd campaign.

 ## Provider Homepage